Denis DeSilva of Devachan Salon was dissatisfied with the diffusers on the market.

 His Soho salon's philosophy was "do not disturb."
 Yet he found most standard diffusers he had tried would blow curls astray.
 For two years, he researched all the available technology as well as what competitors were developing.
 Nothing did what what he wanted a diffuser to do.

 So he set out to create a new kind of diffuser.

-Devaconcepts worked with designers and manufacturers for over three years to develop the new DevaSun Dryer and DevaFuser -- a unique hand-shaped diffuser with 360-degree air flow to dry the hair all the way through."We had to create a better mousetrap," DeSilva says.
+Devaconcepts worked with designers and manufacturers for over three years to develop the new DevaSun Dryer and DevaFuser -- a unique hand-shaped diffuser with 360-degree air flow to dry the hair all the way through.

 Although there are a number of diffusers on the market, there has been little change to their design over the past few decades.
 But that has changed this year, with several revolutionary new diffusers hitting the market by companies such as Devaconcepts, Hot Tools and BaByliss.